-Example 2 System VM/ESA

-Operation User VMADM1 wants to use VMXEVENT profile EVENTS1 to audit z/VM events on a VM/ESA system.

-Known User VMADM1 has the AUDITOR attribute and ALTER authority to profile EVENTS1.

-Command SETEVENT REFRESH EVENTS1

-Output The information that z/VM uses to determine when to call RACF to audit an event is updated using profile EVENTS1.

-All the controllable events are being controlled except for MDISK, and a number of the more security-sensitive CP commands are being audited.
+Example number Category Details Example 2 System VM/ESA Operation User VMADM1 wants to use VMXEVENT profile EVENTS1 to audit z/VM events on a VM/ESA system.
+Known User VMADM1 has the AUDITOR attribute and Al authority to profile EVENTS1.
+Command SETEVENT REFRESH EVENTS1 Output The information that z/VM uses to determine whe RACF to audit an event is updated using profile E All the controllable events are being controlled except for MDISK, and a number of the more security-sensitive CP commands are being audited.
 The controllable events are not being audited here, because auditing can be controlled within the profiles that protect the relevant resources.